artemsaraiev/pd_backend_dev/api/AccessControlAPI.md

 - nothing

 **Effects:**
-- returns an array of dictionaries, each containing whether the user has access to the resource.
+- returns a dictionary containing whether the user has access to the resource.
 Returns true if the resource has universal access, or if the user is a member of a group that has private access to the resource.
-Returns an array with one dictionary containing `{ hasAccess: boolean }`.

 **Request Body:**
 ```json